 “What the hell?” a divorced woman asked on a Facebook group page.
 “Is he not interested anymore or just busy?”
 Here is her story in a nutshell and my advice on why she shouldn’t be asking “What the hell?” but rather facing the truth: no one’s too busy when it comes to love.

-Two days later, she didn’t hear from him so she texted him.
+Two days later, no contact from him so she texted him.
 He responded with a brief answer, and then she responded with another question and he didn’t answer for 3 days.

 She texted him again a few days later and his response was a smiley face.
 She then called him.
 He has not called her back.